andrewsunglaekim/workshop-for-workshops-workshop/readme.md

 ### examples
 #### Think Pair Share || Think Ink Pair Share
 This was actually the first check on learning we did.
 It allows students to guide discussion.
 There's an alternate version where you can write answers down.
+These can be nice on the opposite side of a lecture heavy activity to reinforce learnings from the lecture.

 #### I do you do or vice versa
 Instructor does or explains something then allows the student to mirror the activity.
 The flipped version can be effective as well.
 Where some initial path can be carved out for the student to attempt an activity.
 Then the instructor solves by showing methodology and approach.